athanri/shortlink_neueda_pj/README.md

 * Only certain urls will be accepted by UI as I used simple regex statement on FE.
 * Flash Messages don't always clear nicely.
 * User can input incorrect URLs and only the server will reject them.
+* Viewing details of one item opens all itmes in view.

 ## Further help